For Young People

 Liking a film, book or music video about same-sex relationships doesn’t necessarily mean you must be a certain sexual orientation.
 It’s possible to find a lot of different types of people sexually attractive.
 Only 1 person can decide who you fancy – and that’s you.

 Being gay, bisexual or any other sexuality doesn’t mean you have to do sexual acts a certain way.
-Or do anything people do in films, TV shows or porn.
+Or do anything people do in films, TV shows or pornography.
 And no one should pressure you into acting a certain way, having a relationship, having unsafe sex or doing anything you don’t want to do.

 Telling someone else you’re lesbian, gay, bisexual or another sexuality (LGB+) is often called ‘coming out’.
 And people who haven’t come out are sometimes described as being ‘in the closet’ or not ‘openly’ LGB+.